Address: Gimli Motorsports Park, Gimli, Manitoba, Canada

 By car from Winnipeg, head north on Manitoba Highway 7 north for around 85 kms until you reach Armstrong and the right turn for Route 231 east, signposted for Gimli.
 Head along 231 for another 12km and you will see the entrance road to the circuit on the right.

-Find the best hotel and flight deals near to Gimli:
+Find the best hotel and room deals near to Gimli: